Well-posedness of a system of SDEs driven by jump random measures: Appendix: Proofs of auxiliary lemmas

-{\bf Step 4.} {\it Resolution of the initial equation.} Finally, we will show that {a c\`adl\`ag version of the process} $Y$ solves \eqref{auxSDE} in $\left[0, \, T\right]$ by taking $n \rightarrow +\infty$ on \eqref{auxSDEapprox} and by exploiting the convergence results we have just obtained. {For $s\in[0,T]$, we denote by $Y_{s-}$ the limit of the increasing sequence $(Y_{s-}^n)_{n\in\mathbb N_+}$.} First, we recall the monotone convergence theorem which gives
+{\bf Step 4.} {\it Resolution of the initial equation via monotone approximations.} Finally, we will show that the processes $Y$ and $\tilde{Y}$ solve \eqref{auxSDE} in $\left[0, \, T\right]$, which means that they will coincide by Theorem~\ref{Uniqthm}, and we will also establish the comparison property.
+Once again, we only obtain our SDE for $Y$, as the proof for $\tilde{Y}$ is identical (we just reverse the monotonicity). {For $s\in[0,T]$, we denote by $Y_{s-}$ the limit of the increasing sequence $(Y_{s-}^n)_{n\in\mathbb N}$.} We start by recalling the monotone convergence theorem which gives